Davenport, Northern Territory: Description

+Demographics

+The 2021 Australian census reported 145 people living in the locality, an 18.5% decrease from the previous census in 2016.

-The 2016 Australian census which was conducted in August 2016 reports that Davenport had 178 people living within its boundaries of which 59.4% were male, 40.6% were female and 59.3% who identified as “Aboriginal and/or Torres Strait Islander people.”
+The 2016 Australian census which was conducted in August 2016 reported that Davenport had 178 people living within its boundaries of which 59.4% were male, 40.6% were female and 59.3% who identified as “Aboriginal and/or Torres Strait Islander people.”

+Governance

 Davenport is located within the federal division of Lingiari, the territory electoral division of Barkly and the local government area of the Barkly Region.